agduan/ipa-to-english/README.md

-Chrome extension to view IPA symbols in English.
+Right-click to view IPA symbols in English. \\
 Install at `chrome://extensions` → Developer mode → Load unpacked

 | Popup | In use |